rotundasoftware/parcelify/README.md

 --help, -h        Show this message
 ```

-## package.json
+## Tranforms

-Two keys are special cased in package.json files.

-* The `style` key is a glob or array of globs that enumerates the style assets of the module.
-* The `tranforms` key is an array of names or file paths of [transform modules](https://github.com/substack/module-deps#transforms) to be applied to assets.
+Tranforms like sass -> css can be applied to assets in individual packages using the `transforms` key in a package's `package.json`, or quasi-globally using the `defaultTransforms` option.
+The `transform` key in `package.json` should be an array of names or file paths of [transform modules](https://github.com/substack/module-deps#transforms).
+For example,

 ```
 {
   "name": "my-module",
+  "description": "Example module.",
-  "description": "Example package.json for hypothetical myModule.", "version": "1.5.0",
+  "version": "1.5.0",
   "style" : "*.scss",
   "transforms" : [ "sass-css-stream" ],
-  "devDependencies" : {
+  "dependencies" : {
     "sass-css-stream": "0.0.1"
   }
 }
 ```

+Transforms modules are called on all assets (including JavaScript files).
+It is up to the module to determine whether or not it should apply itself to an asset based on the asset's file extension.

+It is recommend that you rely on the `tranforms` key in `package.json` as opposed to the global `defaultTranforms` option whenever possible as the former make your packages easier to consume across applications.

 ## API